enyojs/enyo-docs/developer-guide/getting-started/moonstone-app-tutorial.md

     });
 ```

-`enyo.Collection` provides a handy `isFetching` property we can bind the
+`enyo.Collection` provides a `status` property that is updated with its current state.
-spinner's `showing` property to:
+We can bind the spinner's `showing` property to updates of this property and use a transform
+to test for the specific conditions we're interested in:

 ```javascript
     enyo.kind({